CarmineCodes/Installing-Plex/README.md

 ## Updating Plex

-When Plex releases new updates, you should read over the release notes and make sure its nothing to drastic and you feel comfortale installing the newest version.
+When Plex releases new updates, you should read over the release notes and make sure it’s nothing to drastic and you feel comfortable installing the newest version.
 The easiest way to do this is to add the Plex repo to all the repos your machine uses when you update it.
-To do this run the command below
+To do this run the command below.

     echo deb https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list